ywzcode/AML-Project/README.md

 # AML Project: Object Detection In Crowded Scenes

 In this project, we modify 3 representative state-of-art detectors and train them on CrowdHuman dataset.
 Faster R-CNN with FPN, RepPoints and Object as Points are investigated.
 They represent three typical new ideas in general object detection problem respectively: classical anchor-based two-stage detector with feature pyramid, deformable-based anchor free two-stage detector and anchor free one-stage detection.
-Our Faster R-CNN with FPN and RepPoints are implemented based on MMdet.
+Our Faster R-CNN with FPN and RepPoints are implemented based on MMdetection (as shown in reference).

 ## Installation